 In a given case, "whether that degree of care and skill exercised by the attorney...meets the requirements of the standard of care aforementioned, the attorney's act, or failure to act, is judged by the degree of its departure from the quality of professional conduct customarily provided by members of the legal profession."
-This is a divergence from the commonly used "reasonable person" standard, as, in a legal malpractice action, the trier of fact must examine the attorney's conduct from the point of view of a reasonably competent attorney in the legal profession under the same or similar circumstances.
+The trier of fact must examine the attorney's conduct from the point of view of a reasonably competent attorney in the legal profession under the same or similar circumstances; this is a divergence from the commonly used "reasonable person" standard.
+Proof of this element generally requires the use of expert testimony to explain the attorney's "special professional standard of care" and what might constitute a breach of that standard.